Teriyaki Tofu and Veggies

 Put it all together

-Remove the tofu from the oven.
-Add to the vegetables in the skillet, stir in the thickened sauce and then add the blanched broccoli.
+Remove the tofu from the oven and add to the vegetables in the skillet.
+Be careful when stirring since the tofu can easily fall apart.
+Stir in the thickened sauce and then add the blanched broccoli.